Solving Minimum-Cost Reach Avoid using Reinforcement Learning

 Minimum-Cost Reach Avoid Problem

 We tackle the problem of solving minimum-cost reach avoid problems.
-That is, we wish to minimally modify a given test policy to maintain safety.
+That is, we wish to minimize the cumulative cost to reach the goal while avoiding collision.

 Abstract